 Always searching for ways to get pizza to customers fast, hot, and fresh, Domino’s debuted its Domino’s DXP (Delivery Expert) vehicle in 2015.
 The car, which had a warming oven and storage areas for easy loading and unloading, could carry up to 80 pizzas.
 By 2016, 155 DXPs were on the road.
 Last year, Domino’s continued its car innovation by teaming up with Ford Motor Company to research customers’ reactions to interacting with a self-driving vehicle during a pizza delivery.
 A second test was conducted in February of 2018 in Miami, focusing on the last 50 feet of the delivery process, when customers would need to meet the car in their driveways.

-Already the leader in online and mobile ordering, Domino’s introduced AnyWare Ordering in 2015, giving its customers even more options.
+Already the leader in online and mobile ordering, Domino’s introduced AnyWare Ordering in 2015, giving its customers even more options (and in line with consumer trends).
 Customers can now order pizza via text, tweet, Samsung Smart TV, Ford SYNC AppLink system, the Android Wear smartwatch app, Pebble smartwatch app, or via voice ordering with Dom.
 In 2016, the company added Amazon Echo and Alexa, Apple Watch, Facebook Messenger, and Google Home to AnyWare, and, in 2017, IFTTT and Slack joined the lineup.